gersteinj/PRS-stats/README.md

 ### Requirements

 * Python 3.
 Not making it compatible with Python 2 because I don't want to.
 * Pandas.
-Because handling dataframes is more convenient than handling CSVs directly.
-* If you don't want to/can't install Python and Pandas, [PythonAnywhere](http://www.pythonanywhere.com) will work.
+* If you don't want to install Python and Pandas, [PythonAnywhere](http://www.pythonanywhere.com) will work.
 It has the necessary stuff installed, but you will need an internet connection

 ### Setup